f4z3r/vault-workshop/README.md

 1. Secret Engines
    1. The Key Value secret engine.
-   2. Dynamic secrets: PostgreSQL.
+   2. Dynamic secrets: PostgreSQL (in progress).
    3. PKI.
 2. Authentication Methods
-   1. The token auth method.
+   1. The token auth method (in progress).
-   2. The LDAP auth method.
+   2. The LDAP auth method (in progress).
-   3. The Kubernetes auth method.
+   3. The Kubernetes auth method (in progress).
-   4. The JWT auth method.
+   4. The JWT auth method (in progress).
 3. Policies
-   1. Standard policies.
+   1. Standard policies (in progress).
    2. Templated policies.
 4. Operations
    1. Unsealing.
-   2. Root token generation.
+   2. Root token generation (in progress).
-   3. Using the API.
+   3. Using the API (in progress).
-   4. Server configuration.
+   4. Server configuration (in progress).
-   5. Terraform configuration.
+   5. Terraform configuration (in progress).
-   6. Backup and Restore mechanisms.
+   6. Backup and Restore mechanisms (in progress).
-   7. Log analysis.
+   7. Log analysis (in progress).

 ## Usage